ragingwind/mobile-chromeapp-starter-kit/readme.md

 # Setup

 Setup is consist of three parts. clone, install and configure.
-This start kit requires project creating with [Mobile Chrome Apps](http://goo.gl/nU5O6U).
-So you have to `configure` project after downloading and installing dependencies.
+This start kit requires project creating with [Mobile Chrome Apps](http://goo.gl/nU5O6U) that must be installed before.
+Check it or Refer to [install guide of Mobile Chrome Apps](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/Installation.md).

 1. Clone project from github and change directory into created path